NOTICE OF PRIVACY PRACTICES

-REVIEW IT CAREFULLY.
-THE PRIVACY OF YOUR MEDICAL INFORMATION IS IMPORTANT TO US.
+THE PRIVACY OF YOUR HEALTH INFORMATION IS IMPORTANT TO US.

 SALUS is required by law to maintain the privacy of personal health, financial and insurance information, to provide individuals with notice of its legal duties and privacy practices with respect to your information and to notify affected individuals following a breach of unsecured personal information.
 This notice informs you on our privacy practices and your rights regarding your health information.
 We will follow the privacy practices described in this notice while it is in effect.